zzhangjii/learning-library/lab-guides/LabGuide050.md

 ### **STEP 1**: Access Client Image

 - When the environment is ready you will see the following along with the connect string to use in VNC Viewer.
-(In this example 129.213.167.192:10. `Your IP address will be different`)
+(In this example 129.213.167.192:10. _Your IP address will be different_)

   **NOTE: The screen resolution on VNC port :10 is 1920x1200.
 If you would prefer to use a smaller resolution of 1680x1050 then use port :11 instead. `Example: 129.213.167.192:11`**

   ![](images/050/JS6.PNG)

-- **NOTE: You have 5 hours** before the environment will go away.
+- **NOTE: You have 7 hours** before the environment will go away.

   ![](images/050/JS7.PNG)